indico/indico-user-docs/docs/plugins/zoom.md

 Going back to the _Event display view_ you will see that the meeting is now attached to your event.

-You have the possibility to set a Zoom meeting only for a *part* of your event, by linking it to specific contributions or sessions only.
+You have the possibility to assign a Zoom meeting only to a *part* of your event, by linking it to specific contributions or sessions only.

 ### Creating a new Zoom meeting